rramesh2000/OAuthService/README.md

  ## Usage

- Using the /api/token login with a username and password and get an access token and refresh token.
+ Using the api/token login with a username and password you can get an access token and refresh token.
  Access tokens are shortlived between 5 - 10 mins while refresh tokens are longlived 1 to 2 weeks.
  The idea is you use the refresh token to retrive new access tokens periodically (E.g: every 15 mins).
  Only one refresh token is issued per user at any given time.